๐Ÿ““Intro to Creative Writing

 Why This Matters

-Dialogue is where your characters come alive on the pageโ€”it's the moment readers hear your story rather than just see it.
-In creative writing, you're being tested on your ability to create authentic voice, narrative economy, and dramatic tension through conversation.
+Dialogue is where your characters come alive on the page.
+It's the moment readers hear your story rather than just see it.
 Strong dialogue does triple duty: it reveals who your characters are, moves your plot forward, and creates emotional resonance without relying on clunky exposition.

 Don't just memorize formatting rules or generic advice about "making dialogue sound natural."
 Instead, understand what each technique accomplishes and when to deploy it.
-The best dialogue writers know that every line of conversation is a choiceโ€”what characters say, how they say it, and what they leave unsaid all communicate meaning.
-Master these principles, and your scenes will crackle with energy.
+Every line of conversation is a choice: what characters say, how they say it, and what they leave unsaid all communicate meaning.

 Character Voice and Authenticity

-The most memorable dialogue comes from characters who sound like themselvesโ€”not like the author or like each other.
+The most memorable dialogue comes from characters who sound like themselves, not like the author or like each other.
 Voice is the fingerprint of personality on the page.

 Give Each Character a Distinct Voice

-• Consistency builds recognition; readers should be able to identify who's speaking even without dialogue tags
+• Consistency builds recognition.
+Readers should be able to identify who's speaking even without dialogue tags.

 Use Natural Speech Patterns

-• Contractions make dialogue breathableโ€”"I'm going to the store" sounds human; "I am going to the store" sounds robotic or formal
+• Contractions make dialogue breathable.
+"I'm going to the store" sounds human; "I am going to the store" sounds robotic or deliberately formal.
+Use the formal version only when a character's personality or the moment calls for it (think of a character making a point, issuing a threat, or speaking a second language).

-Compare: A professor character vs. a teenagerโ€”both might express frustration, but the professor might say "This is utterly unacceptable" while the teen says "Are you serious right now?"
+Compare: A professor character vs. a teenager.
+Both might express frustration, but the professor might say "This is utterly unacceptable" while the teen says "Are you serious right now?"
 Same emotion, completely different voices.
 In workshop, being able to articulate why these differences matter shows craft awareness.

 Narrative Function and Economy